Honda NSX costs, insurance, warranty & tax

 - 2MPG & CO2 emissionsThe Honda NSX’s fuel economy and CO2 emissions are a bit disappointing given the presence of hybrid technology

-- 3Running costs - currently readingThe Honda NSX should cost much the same to run as most other cars with such elite performance ability
+- 3Running costs & insurance - currently readingThe Honda NSX should cost much the same to run as most other cars with such elite performance ability